MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Registered key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

     alpha-lc = %x61-7A   ;  a-z
     key      = 1*(alpha-lc / DIGIT / "-")

-The presentation format for the SvcFieldValue is a whitespace-separated list of `key=value-list` pairs.
-When the "=" is omitted, the `value-list` is interpreted as empty.

-    pair  = key ["=" value-list]
+    pair     = key ["=" char-string]
+    value    = *OCTET

-The `value-list` is a comma-separated list of values, represented in the zone file with appropriate escaping ({{decoding}}).
-To decode the `value-list`, the implementation applies the value-list decoding algorithm , and then performs key-specific processing to validate the input and produce the wire-format encoding.
-The initial keys and their encodings are defined in {{keys}}.
+The definition of each key indicates that it is either single-valued or multi-valued.
+To parse a single-valued key, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
+To parse a multi-valued key, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on commas to produce a list of zero or more values.

+When the "=" is omitted, the `value` or value list is interpreted as empty.

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-The `value-list` corresponding to a key in this form SHALL contain a single value, which is the wire format encoded value.
+Keys in this form are always treated as single-valued, and the decoded `value` SHALL be used as its wire format encoding.

 Pairs in presentation format MAY appear in any order, but keys MUST NOT be repeated.